Subscriber Agreement Additional Terms and Conditions

 1. Restricted License

-Subscriber understands and agrees that, TRADS, including its parents, affiliates and subsidiaries may request information of Subscriber and/or perform on-site audits, in each case for the purpose of investigating and confirming that Subscriber has a permissible purpose for receiving TRADS Services and that Subscriber is acting in accordance with the Subscriber Agreement and applicable law.
+Subscriber understands and agrees that, TRADS, including its parents, affiliates and subsidiaries may request information of Subscriber and its Permitted Users and/or perform initial and periodic on-site audits, in each case for the purpose of investigating and confirming that Subscriber and its Permitted Users intend to use the TRADS Services for a permitted use and that Subscriber and its Permitted Users are acting in accordance with the Subscriber Agreement and applicable law.

-Subscriber shall promptly comply with any requests for information, and understands and agrees that, upon reasonable notice, TRADS, including its parents, affiliates and subsidiaries, may conduct on-site audits of Subscriber and its processes and procedures related to Subscriber’s use, storage, and disposal of TRADS Services and Services Information.
-Subscriber shall fully cooperate with such reviews and audits.
+Subscriber shall promptly comply (and cause its Permitted Users to comply) with any requests for information, and understands and agrees that, upon reasonable notice, TRADS, including its parents, affiliates and subsidiaries, may conduct on-site audits of Subscriber and its processes and procedures related to Subscriber’s and its Permitted Users’ use, storage, and disposal of TRADS Services and Services Information.
+Subscriber shall fully cooperate with such reviews and audits and shall cause its Permitted Users to do the same.
 Violations discovered in any review or audit may be subject to immediate action including, but not limited to, legal action, suspension of the provision of TRADS Services, termination of the license, reactivation fees, and/or referral to federal or state regulatory agencies.

 - As necessary to effect, administer, or enforce a transaction requested or authorized by the consumer;

 - To protect against or prevent actual or potential fraud, unauthorized transactions, claims, or other liability;

 - For required institutional risk control, or for resolving consumer disputes or inquiries;

 - For use solely in conjunction with a legal or beneficial interest held by Subscriber and relating to the consumer;